 How to implement

 Care should be taken to not cross the line of ethics and prevent uneasy situations.
-One of them happened when a 16-year-old girl, who had not told yet her parents about her pregnancy, received the notification from Target with suggestions of goods for future-moms and this message was read by the girl’s father.
-Ooops!
+One of them happened when a 16-year-old girl, who had not told yet her parents about her pregnancy, received a notification from Target with suggestions of goods for future moms, and this message was read by the girl's father.
+Oops!